-Compressed Air Best Practices® (CABP) Magazine recently caught up with Rick Stasyshan, the Compressed Air and Gas Institute’s (CAGI) Technical Consultant, and John Kassin of Cameron to discuss variable inlet guide vanes (IGV).
+Compressed Air Best Practices® (CABP) Magazine recently caught up with the Compressed Air and Gas Institute (CAGI) to discuss variable inlet guide vanes (IGV).
 The following interview describes how centrifugal compressor efficiency can be improved thanks to recent developments in IGV technology.

 CABP: Many of our readers own and operate centrifugal compressors, and they frequently ask about how to reduce their energy consumption.
 Is there anything new from CAGI’s Centrifugal Compressor Section that you can share?